MisguidedBadge/Prometheus_TT/docs/info.md

 ## How it works

 The Tzeentch FPGA is a tileable FPGA generated via OpenFPGA.
 It has 14 input I/O pins and 7 Output I/O pins.
 The device architecture consists of a K4N4 2 CLB FPGA.
 K4 being a 4 input lookup table followed by a D Flip Flop -> This creates a Basic Logic Element (BLE) .
 N4 consists of 4 the number of BLE in a Configurable Logic Block (CLB).
 Thus there are 8 LUTs and 8 FF usable for a design.
 Super small but a proof of concept no less!
+A simple cocotb test is paired with the project to show how the bitstream will be loaded in and tested.

 ## Pin map